 I’ve said it many times.
 “Good leaders are very hard to find.”

 I have also often said, “If you look for the problem or the person to blame, you need not look far.
 Just find the nearest mirror.”
-This is because we as leaders are the ones with the responsibility and authority to do whatever it takes to improve.
+This is because we, as leaders, have the responsibility and authority to do whatever it takes to improve.
 So, we can’t blame those in our charge.
 Our people are doing their best and, most of the time, are only limited by the tools (resources) we allow them to have.

 A guest post on Michael Hyatt’s website a while back, I thought, was excellent, The 3 Lenses Of Visionary Leaders.
 You should check it out.
 I believe the quote the author begins with from Jack Welch, though, needs more examination.
 Jack wrote, “Good leaders create a vision, passionately articulate the vision, and relentlessly drive the vision to completion.”
 I believe the two most important words in this quote are “Good leaders … ” All of the vision in the world does the organization no good unless the leader can do the things in the rest of the quote.
 The trick is getting the rest of the organization to step up and do some pretty creative and awesome stuff.

 If the leader is not open to feedback or is unwilling to change as the feedback might require, nothing will ever really change.
 Unfortunately, this is what I’ve experienced more times than not over the years.
 The vision can only be realized when the leader creates a “culture” that fosters the free flow of feedback, sharing of ideas, and, most critical, making mistakes.